Thesis

 Source: Not Boring

 In March 2022, Ramp raised a $200 million Series C at an $8.1 billion valuation.
-At that time it had 5K businesses as customers, and Ramp was powering over $5 billion in annualized payments volume for those businesses.
+At that time, it had 5K businesses as customers, and Ramp was powering over $5 billion in annualized payment volume for those businesses.
 In the year leading up to its Series C announcement, Ramp's customer base grew 7x year over year, cardholder growth was up 15x, and its largest customers were spending $10 million a month through Ramp.
-As CEO Eric Glyman put it:
+As CEO Eric Glyman put it, “It took us over two years to reach 10K cumulative cardholders, and now we are adding that many in a month.”

 While Ramp’s corporate card product has scaled quickly, Bill Pay has grown even faster.
 Eric Glyman described the rapid adoption of Ramp's Bill Pay product as follows: